emilyjspencer/dancewear-app/README.md

 # CI/CD

-* Need to add TravisCI
+* Ad TravisCI

 # Authentication

 After researching, I've chosen to take the stateless approach.
 In two previous mini personal projects, I've used session-based authentication (stateful, with cookes).
-Since JWT seems to be more common, and scales much better, it makes sense to use JWT.
+Since JWT seems to be more common and scales much better, it makes sense to use JWT.